grafana/grafana/docs/sources/getting-started/getting-started.md

 This topic helps you get started with Grafana and build your first dashboard.
 To learn more about Grafana, refer to [What is Grafana?]({{< relref "_index.md" >}}).

-Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to make starting even easier and faster.
+> **Note:** Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting starting even easier and faster.
 You can install Grafana to self-host or get a free Grafana Cloud account.

 ## Step 1: Install Grafana.

 Grafana can be installed on many different operating systems.
 For a list of the minimum hardware and software requirements, as well as instructions on installing Grafana, refer to [Install Grafana]({{< relref "../installation/_index.md" >}}).